androbaza/smlm-seg/notes.md

   * focal doublets to adjust the pixel sizes to 107 nm (EMCCD) and 65 nm (event-based sensor) in the object plane.

 ### Software
 * Software is available at the [corresponding github repo](https://github.com/Clement-Cabriel/Evb-SMLM).
+The code is quite well documented and seems readable, at first glance.

 ### Next steps:
 * lend the camera from IOF?